-gold.ac.uk/pg/fees-funding/government-postgraduate-loans/#d.en.134733 and further information can also be found at thestudentroom.co.uk/student-finance/postgraduate/.
+and further information on how to apply for funding can be found at the studentroom.co.uk/student-finance/postgraduate/.

 Students will receive notification from Student Finance detailing the exact amounts and dates of each payment.

 Postgraduate doctoral loans

 Postgraduate doctoral loans area also available to students studying for a postgraduate doctoral course such as a PhD and further details can be found at gov.uk/doctoral-loan, and thestudentroom.co.uk/student-finance/postgraduate/.